lighthouse-labs/gitbook-node-chat-tutorial/content/setup/README.md

 # Setup

-This section contains instructions on accounts you need to create in order to build your app.
+This section contains instructions to sign up for the accounts you need to create in order to build your app.

-Thankfully, all you need is a laptop, a browser and a wifi connection.
+All you need is a laptop, a browser and a Wi-Fi connection.